 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in the market interest rates.

-The Company's interest bearing financial assets are comprised of cash and cash equivalents and note payable, which bear interest at fixed and variable rates.
+The Company's interest-bearing financial assets is comprised of cash, which bears interest at fixed and variable rates.
 The Company is not exposed to material interest rate risk.

 Foreign currency risk